 Fifteen minutes later, they were all standing in front of the old storage room with a backup team.
 That also meant other arrangements had been made around the building.
 Mrs. Wang had been taken to the interrogation room along with Robert.
 The only difference was Robert was personally interrogated by their boss.

 “You guys are kidding, right?”
 Kai asked, looking from one to the other.
 He didn’t realize they had sent such a team and was actually lining up in front of him.
-“If there’s a bomb or something, you would want to stay away, not go towards it.”
+“If there’s a bomb or something, you would want to stay away, not go toward it.”

 “Leave it to us then,” One of the officers of that special team answered.